nikitavoloboev/data/docs/health/nutrition/nutrition.md

 # Nutrition

-[This book](https://www.goodreads.com/book/show/25663961-how-not-to-die) contains all the evidence needed to prove that a whole food, [plant based diet](../../environment/veganism.md) is the best thing you can do to mitigate diseases and living a healthy life.
+[How Not to Die Book](https://nutritionfacts.org/book/how-not-to-die/) contains all the evidence needed to prove that a whole food, [plant based diet](../../environment/veganism.md) is the best thing you can do to mitigate diseases and living a healthy life.
 The author also has a [website](https://nutritionfacts.org) where he blogs about various things nutrition and [health](../health.md).

-Knowing this, I eat [whole food, pescatarian diet](foods.md) & take [few supplements](supplements.md).
-I do minimize the days on which I do eat fish to minimize my contributions to [overfishing which is a serious problem](https://www.worldwildlife.org/threats/overfishing).
+Knowing this, I eat [whole food, pescatarian diet](foods.md) with a daily [morning smoothie I make + supplements](supplements.md) after a [morning workout](../../fitness/exercises.md).

+I minimize the days on which I do eat fish to few times a month as to minimize my contributions to [overfishing which is a serious problem](https://www.worldwildlife.org/threats/overfishing).

 I try drink only water/[tea](drinks/tea.md) with occasional [coffee](drinks/coffee.md).
 No added sugar in food/drinks.
 No dairy too.
 I love exploring [new and interesting pescatarian recipes](recipes.md).